An Overview of BIND 9 Documentation

 The BIND 9 Administrator Reference Manual

 For documentation covering configuration syntax, detailed feature descriptions, command usage, and basic troubleshooting and security considerations, the best place to start is the BIND 9 Administrator Reference Manual, also known as "the ARM."
-Every source archive of BIND 9 distributed by ISC contains copies of the Administrator Reference Manual in HTML and PDF formats.
-They can be obtained by downloading the source, or they can be read with a browser directly from the ISC downloads server.
+Every source archive of BIND 9 distributed by ISC contains copies of the Administrator Reference Manual in HTML format; they can be obtained by downloading the source, or they can be read with a browser directly from the ISC downloads server.
 Recent versions of BIND also have online documentation, including PDFs, at ReadTheDocs.io.

-Be sure to choose a version that applies to your major branch of BIND, as feature sets, command syntax, and default options for settings can sometimes differ between major branches (e.g. 9.10-ESV, 9.11, and 9.12.)
+Be sure to choose a version that applies to your major branch of BIND, as feature sets, command syntax, and default options for settings often differ between major branches (e.g. 9.11-ESV, 9.16, and 9.18).